MicrosoftDocs/Viva/Viva/insights/org-team-insights/delegate-access.md

 :::image type="content" source="images/delegate-access-2.png" alt-text="Screenshot showing alternate method for delegating access." lightbox="images/delegate-access-2.png":::

-Whenever a delegate has been added, they will be notified in Team Chat of their current access status.
+Whenever a delegate has been added, they'll be notified in Teams Chat of their current access status.

 ## Delegate access view